nikolay-dementiev/DMUnLoader/DocumentationAndBluePrints/TestPlanning/DMLoadingViewProvider - Test Cases.md

 ---

 ## 4. Notes
-- Use snapshot testing (if applicable) to verify the visual appearance of views managed by `DMLoadingViewProviderProtocol`.
+- Use snapshot testing (if applicable) to verify the visual appearance of views managed by `DMLoadingViewProvider`.
 - Use unit inspection to programmatically validate view configurations and settings.
 - Ensure that all tests are performed on multiple devices and screen sizes to verify responsiveness.
 - Localization testing should cover at least two languages (e.g., English and Ukrainian) if your app supports localization.